Jabalpur: Radio

 Akashvani Jabalpur broadcasts on 801 kHz AM with a 200 kW transmitter.

 Sports

 The city has two stadiums: Ravishankar Shukla Stadium and Rani Tal Stadium.
+Madhya Pradesh Cricket Association Ground of MPSA is also located in Jabalpur where Ranji Trophy was held in 2012.
 It is generally accepted that while serving at Jabalpur in 1875, Colonel Sir Neville Chamberlain developed a new variation of black pool by introducing coloured balls into the game in the British Army officer's mess.
 This game was later dubbed snooker.